-Collaborate is web based online interactive session platform.
+Collaborate is a web based online interactive session platform.
 It includes audio, video, text chat, an interactive whiteboard, PowerPoint display, application sharing, breakout rooms, polling and session recording.

 It is one of three virtual classrooms used by the University for online teaching, (the others are Microsoft Teams and Zoom).
 Not all Collaborate guides are shown on this page.
 If you are looking for specific guidance, don't forget you can search this site.
 You may also find the A to Z of Collaborate guides on this site helpful.